Mass Communication vs Personal Communication: Differences, Advantages, Disadvantages, Jobs

 Q: What are the types of personal and mass communication?

-A: Mass communication is the means of transmitting a message or information to the masses.
-There are various examples of mass communication through which the message can be delivered, some of them are - radio, television, social networking, billboards, newspapers, magazines, books, film medium, and the internet.
+Mass communication is the means of transmitting a message or information to the masses.
+The various examples of mass communication are - radio, television, social networking, billboards, newspapers, magazines, books, film medium, and the internet.

 Q: How many types of personal communication are there?

-A: Although personal communication is limited to a solitary individual or in some instances one more person, it is still divided into various clusters.
+Personal communication is divided into various clusters.
 Some of the four basic categories that come under personal communication are - verbal, listening, written, and nonverbal communication.

 About the Author